Brain waves and their importance for sleep

 Gamma (approx. 40-100 Hz)

-Gamma waves are very fast brain waves through which a rapid transfer of information from brain area to brain area can be achieved.
-They only occur when we are awake and are more pronounced when we carry out demanding tasks and require a high level of concentration and performance.
-There is still little research into gamma waves, but scientists now suspect that they are also related to the coordination of cell networks in the brain.
+Gamma waves are very fast brain waves that enable information to be transferred quickly from one area of the brain to another.
+They only occur when we are awake and are more pronounced when we are carrying out demanding tasks and a high level of concentration and performance is required.
+Gamma waves have not yet been studied much, but scientists now suspect that they are also related to the coordination of cell networks in the brain.

 Beta (12 – 40 Hz)

-Beta waves can be measured when we are in an alert, awake state and are therefore the brain waves that occur primarily during the day in a normal, healthy person.
-They show a state in which we are fully conscious, receptive and focused.
+Beta waves can be measured when we are in an alert waking state and are therefore the brain waves that predominantly occur during the day in a normal, healthy person.
+They indicate a state in which we are fully conscious, receptive and concentrated.

-Low beta frequencies represent a relaxed but attentive position.
-The middle beta range corresponds to the healthy waking state with normal performance.
+Low beta frequencies represent a relaxed but alert state.
+The middle beta range corresponds to a healthy state of wakefulness with normal performance.
 A high beta wave range, on the other hand, indicates an increased release of stress hormones and can reflect fear, stress or nervousness.

 Alpha (8 – 12 Hz)